nesterrovv/distributed-computing/README.md

 # Distributed computing course

-## ITMO University, 4th year of study, computer science education program
+## ITMO University, 4th year of study, computer science educational program

 ### Many thanks to the practitioner of this course, Denis Sergeevich Tarakanov, for his help in mastering the course materials and interesting questions during fascinating defenses